mouseandthebillionaire/eikon/Process/Journal.md

 [^1]: Hence the repo name...
 [^2]: Which, not gonna lie, not a terrible idea, Haha
 [^3]: If I've learned one thing from teaching, it's don't count on things to work out down the road...
+[^4]: The whole thing also feels very [Digital Yoga](https://github.com/mouseandthebillionaire/digitalYoga) which is a fun throwback - if only just for me